Back to Rays of Study

 UNIVERSAL WORSHIP RAY

-These simple words by our treasured Murshid Hazrat Inayat Khan comes from all religions during every age.
+These simple words by our treasured Murshid Hazrat Inayat Khan come from all religions during every age.
 It is the essence of all religion and philosophy.
 Following his instructions, stand before the Divine Creator as a simple child and recite the following words:

 I know not anything, I have not learned anything, I am only an empty cup waiting to be filled;